-Patients who do not show typical reflux symptoms may suffer silent reflux, or laryngopharyngeal reflux, which causes stomach acid to flow back into the esophagus and back of the throat causing irritation to the vocal cords and lungs.
+Patients who do not show typical reflux symptoms may suffer silent reflux, or laryngopharyngeal reflux (LPR), which causes stomach acid to flow back into the esophagus and back of the throat causing irritation to the vocal cords and lungs.

 About Laryngopharyngeal Reflux